TGrochowski87/training-ground/notes.md

 ## Ways for improvement

 ### Better to be considered early
-1. Now that I have introduced a new input node indicating if the player has been spotted, I should probably increase the number of inner nodes, as the value from this one new input node should have potential to change their behavior drastically.
+1. Now that I have introduced a new input node indicating if the player has been spotted, I should probably increase the number of inner (hidden) nodes, as the value from this one new input node should have potential to change their behavior drastically.
    - I could also switch between two dedicated matrices, but it would be even harder to train properly and I want it to be a single brain
+2. I should try providing some identifier of the targeted site to the network.
+Currently AI can only train for a one generic pattern to reach any of the sites.
+This would allow them to make different actions based on the targeted site.
+   - The only viable option I see is to use a simple array index of the site.
+This would result in 3 more input nodes.
+(I assume I won't increase the number of sites over 7.)

 ### If there is time left
 1. Next target site for exploring should be randomized with fixed seed, so they don't only learn one boring pattern.